 The powerful, 15-member Independent Payment Advisory Board will use price controls to meet ever-elusive spending targets.
 Rationing is inevitable, especially of newer medicines and technologies.

-House Energy and Commerce Chairman Fred Upton (R-MI) explained, “Last year, Medicare expenditures reached $523 billion, but the income was only $486 billion — leaving a $37 billion deficit in just one year.
+House Energy and Commerce chairman Fred Upton explained, “Last year, Medicare expenditures reached $523 billion, but the income was only $486 billion — leaving a $37 billion deficit in just one year.
 And with 10,000 new individuals becoming eligible each day, it’s only going to get worse.”

 Medicare is $38 trillion in the red, and it accelerated five years toward insolvency in just the last year, according to the Medicare Trustees’ latest report.

-Sen. Marco Rubio (R-FL) captured it best in a new video, saying “Medicare will go broke in as little as nine years …And anyone who is in favor of doing nothing to deal with this fact is in favor of bankrupting it.”
+Sen. Marco Rubio captured it best in a new video, saying, “Medicare will go broke in as little as nine years … and anyone who is in favor of doing nothing to deal with this fact is in favor of bankrupting it.”

-House Budget Chairman Paul Ryan recognized that reality with his plan to begin modernizing the program, starting 10 years from now.
+House Budget chairman Paul Ryan recognized that reality with his plan to begin modernizing the program, starting ten years from now.
 He wants to give baby boomers the option of private coverage in a plan that works much like the one members of Congress have today.

 Access to coverage would be guaranteed, and payments would be tailored to meet a person’s age, health status, and income level.

-Rather than slashing this popular program as ObamaCare does, it should be put on an equal and sound financial footing to continue to give seniors choices in the future.
-This model of seniors selecting from competing private plans is what Paul Ryan is proposing 10 years hence with premium-support payment to help pay for the cost of that plan.
+Rather than slashing this popular program as Obamacare does, it should be put on an equal and sound financial footing to continue to give seniors choices in the future.
+This model of seniors selecting from competing private plans is what Paul Ryan is proposing ten years hence, with premium-support payments to help pay for the cost of that plan.